 Developer: Various Publisher: D3 Publisher Available on: Various

 Articles about the Simple Series

 PS2 Essentials: Party Girls-Party Girls is an interesting anomaly in D3 Publisher’s Simple Series in that its Japanese title is much more interesting than its somewhat generic sounding localisation, rather than the other way around.
 Party Girls?
 Eh, pass, sounds like shovelware.
 Mogitate Mizugi!
 Onna Mamire no THE Suiei Taikai (Fresh-Picked Swimsuits!
-The Swim Meet of Covered Woman), on the other hand? … Continue reading PS2 Essentials: Party Girls→
+The Swim Meet Packed with Women*), on the other hand? … Continue reading PS2 Essentials: Party Girls→

 PS2 Essentials: Bust-a-Bloc-In many cases the games that are part of D3 Publisher’s sprawling budget-price Simple Series are enjoyably experimental, while in others they simply represent traditional gaming genres brought up to date with modern (for the time) visuals and sound.
 Bust-a-Bloc, or The Block Kuzushi Hyper as it was known in Japan, occupies a space somewhere between these … Continue reading PS2 Essentials: Bust-a-Bloc→

 PS2 Essentials: Radio Helicopter-One of the most charming things about D3 Publisher’s Simple Series is its straightforward naming convention, which brings to mind the good old days of Atari 2600 games called imaginative things like “Combat”, “Golf” and “Dodge ‘Em”.
 As such, with a game called The Helicopter — or the even more literal Radio Helicopter, as it was known in Europe … Continue reading PS2 Essentials: Radio Helicopter→